Antovex/Devops_oneshot/revising_cicd/cicd_deep_dive/jenkins.md

 - Check build logs for errors
 - Validate Jenkinsfile syntax
 - Ensure agents have required tools

+## Exercises & Next Steps
+- Exercise: Run a local Jenkins instance (Docker image) and create a pipeline job using the example Jenkinsfile.
+- Next: Integrate a Docker build stage and push the image to a registry using Jenkins credentials.

 ## Resources
 - [Jenkins Documentation](https://www.jenkins.io/doc/)